 Asthma represents the most common chronic disease of childhood.
-It is the third leading cause of hospitalization in children less than 15 years of age.
-In the USA, $3.2 billion is spent annually in health care costs, and it is associated with 14 million missed school days per year.
+It is the third leading cause of hospitalization in children less than 15 years of age, $3.2 billion is spent annually in health care costs, and it is associated with 14 million missed school days per year.
 There are approximately 5 new cases of asthma per 1000 population per year.
-Respiratory tract infections represent the most common trigger for acute asthma exacerbations, accounting for 60% of exacerbations in adults and up to 80% in children.
+Respiratory tract infections represent the most common trigger for acute asthma exacerbations, accounting for 60% of adult and up to 80% during childhood.
 In spite of this, only 29% of asthmatic and 10.3% of non-asthmatic children were vaccinated against influenza in 2007.

 Oseltamivir is the first line choice for seasonal H1N1 strains, but if regional resistance is high, zanamivir can be substituted.
 Zanamivir, however, is contraindicated in subjects with asthma and COPD because of its potential to cause bronchospasm.
 Oseltamivir can be combined with rimantidine or amantidine for those in whom zanamivir is contraindicated.
 All subjects should be treated for a total of five days.